 At the Radisson Blu resort, La Piazza is sure to be a hit with its thin crust pizzas and a cocktail list for the grown-ups, and the Chill Bowl and Dine authentic American diner will go down a treat with families too.
 Try the spa for a little bit of self-indulgence, with couples’ treatments, Finnish sauna and invigorating Turkish steam room.

 Geilo is a snow-sure ski resort nestled between two national parks, Oslo, and Bergen and it’s one of our favourite ski resorts for family skiing in Norway.
 With incredible scenery and a charming town this family destination is perfect for family skiing from mid-November to late April.
 Snowboarders can get stuck into two half-pipes and two sizeable snow parks here.
 Skiers will love throwing up the powder on wide, elegant turns.
 The local ski school supplies younger children with helmets to help them learn safely, and offers free access to the lift.

-A mere 45 minutes from Fagernes airport, beginner-friendly Beitostolen is great for a short skiing break.
+Beginner-friendly Beitostolen is great for a short skiing break.
 There are two main alpine ski areas, six lifts and more than 320 kilometres of cross-country tracks.

 The Slalom Race and perfect mini-sized snowmobiles keep kids occupied in family-run Beitostolen.
 When you’ve hung up your skis for the day, why not try dog sledding, swimming or snowshoeing?
 Après-ski is quieter than in much of Europe, perfect for families with children, as there are fewer party-goers and more relaxed, cosy restaurants and cafes.